Common Precancerous Skin Conditions

 Actinic Keratosis Causes

-Actinic keratosis is caused by long-term exposure to the sun’s ultraviolet (UV) rays and is usually found in patients age 40 or older.
-This precancerous skin condition is generally found on areas of the body commonly exposed to the sun, such as the ears, face, chest, forearms, hands, and neck.
+Actinic keratosis is caused by long-term exposure to the sun's ultraviolet (UV) rays and is usually found in patients aged 40 or older.
+This precancerous skin condition is generally found on areas commonly exposed to the sun, such as the ears, face, chest, forearms, hands, and neck.
 While anyone can develop AK, the likelihood of development increases with a combination of environmental and personal factors, such as those that:

 - Have a tendency to freckle and/or burn when exposed to the sun;